 The Ronald McDonald House of Fort Worth opened its doors in a stately, historic mansion on 8th Avenue with 11 family bedrooms in 1981.
 By 1996, demand was so great that a new 20-bedroom House was built just one block from Cook Children’s Medical Center and Harris Methodist Hospital.
-As those hospitals grew, so did the need for our services, so in 2004, the RMHFW expanded to serve 38 families each night.
+As those hospitals grew, so did the need for our services, so in 2004, RMHFW expanded to serve 38 families each night.
 In addition, a Ronald McDonald Family Room was opened inside Cook Children’s Medical Center.
 RMHFW opened its latest 20-bedroom expansion in August 2013.
 The House can now serve up to 57 families each night.
 In 2018, RMHFW launched the Day Program to further our mission impact on families who are not currently staying at the House.
 In 2019, the Hospitality Cart program was initiated at Cook Children’s Medical Center and Baylor Scott & White All Saints.

 When an unlikely partnership was formed in Philadelphia in 1974 between a doctor, an NFL team, and a restaurant chain, no one could have imagined that the dream of Dr. Audrey Evans for a home-away-from-home for families of seriously ill children would grow to become an international phenomenon.